AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Splitting Windows
 =================

-Windows can be split at will, through any combination of horizontal and vertical splits.
-This feature requires at least two windows (text editors, browsers, ...) to be superimposed in a given notebook.
-Selecting either the :menuselection:`Window --> Split Horizontally` or :menuselection:`Window --> Split Vertically` menus will then split the selected window in two.
-In the left (resp. top) pane, the currently selected window will be left on its own.
-The rest of the previously superimposed windows will be put in the right (resp. bottom) pane.
-You can then in turn split these remaining windows to achieve any layout you want.
+You can split windows in any combination of horizontal and vertical splits.
+To do this requires at least two windows (for example text editors or browsers) to be present in a given notebook.
+Select either the :menuselection:`Window --> Split Horizontally` or :menuselection:`Window --> Split Vertically` menus to split the selected window in two.
+In the left (respectively, top) pane, the currently selected window is left on its own.
+The rest of the previously superimposed windows are put in the right (respectively, bottom) pane.
+You can further split these remaining windows to achieve any desired layout.

-All split windows can be resized interactively by dragging the handles that separate them.
+All split windows can be resized by dragging the handles that separate them.
 A preference (menu :menuselection:`Edit --> Preferences`) controls whether this resizing is done in opaque mode or border mode.
-In the latter case, only the new handle position will be displayed while the mouse is dragged.
+In the latter mode, only the new handle position is displayed while the window is dragged.

 You may want to bind the key shortcuts to the menus :menuselection:`Window --> Split Horizontally` as well as :menuselection:`Window --> Split Vertically` using the key manager.
-In addition, if you want to achieve an effect similar to e.g. the standard Emacs behavior (where :kbd:`control-x 2` splits a window horizontally, and :kbd:`control-x 3` splits a window vertically), you can use the key manager (:ref:`The_Key_Manager_Dialog`).
+If you want to achieve an effect similar to the standard Emacs behavior (where :kbd:`control-x 2` splits a window horizontally, and :kbd:`control-x 3` splits a window vertically), you can use the key manager (:ref:`The_Key_Manager_Dialog`).

-:ref:`Moving_Windows` will show how to do the splitting through drag-and-drop and the mouse, which in general is the fastest way to do.
+:ref:`Moving_Windows` shows how to split windows using drag-and-drop, which is the fastest way to do so.

-Several editors or browsers can be put in the same area of the MDI.
-In such a case, they will be grouped together in a notebook widget, and you can select any of them by clicking on the corresponding tab.
-Note that if there are lots of windows, two small arrows will appear on the right of the tabs.
-Clicking on these arrows will show the remaining tabs.
+You can put several editors or browsers in the same area of the MDI.
+In that case, they're grouped together in a notebook widget and you can select any of them by clicking on the corresponding tab.
+If there are many of windows, two small arrows appear on the right of the tabs.
+Click on these arrows to show the remaining tabs.

-In some cases GPS will change the color and size of the title (name) of a window in the notebook tab.
-This indicates that the window content has been updated, but the window wasn't visible.
-Typically, this is used to indicate that new messages have been written in the messages or console window.
+GPS changes the color and size of the title (name) of a window in the notebook tab to indicate that the window content has been updated but the window isn't visible.
+This commonly occurs when new messages have been written in the messages or console views.

 .. index:: MDI; floating windows